What is a community cat?

 Can I bring community cats to an animal shelter?

 Community cats are often feral (not socialized to humans) and are not suited to life around humans as an indoor pet cat.
 Community cats are often fearful and avoidant of humans, and are not likely to ever be socialized enough to become a lap cat or to even be happy living indoors.
 For truly feral cats who are brought to shelters, the only outcome is euthanasia, which is why we do not accept community cats to our shelter.
+(Feral cats should not be brought to any shelter or rescue.)
 We instead offer resources to help community members participate in our Trap, Neuter, Return (TNR) program, which is the most humane and effective approach to managing community cat populations.

 What is Trap, Neuter, Return (TNR)?

-Colony caregivers and volunteers humanely trap community cats after making an appointment at a clinic, where they are spayed or neutered, vaccinated against rabies and distemper, eartipped, and given a basic checkup.
-After a 24-hour recovery period, the cats are returned to the exact location where they were initially trapped, and released there.
+In a nutshell: the most effective and humane approach to community cats.
+In more detail: colony caregivers and volunteers humanely trap community cats and bring them to a veterinary clinic, where they are spayed or neutered, vaccinated against rabies and distemper, eartipped, and given a basic checkup.
+After a ~24-hour recovery period, the cats are returned to the exact location where they were initially trapped, and released there.
 The cats can live out their lives in their outdoor home, but won't be adding to the community cat population.
 Sterilized community cats will no longer display those often-annoying behaviors associated with mating, such as: yowling, fighting, spraying, and of course, producing kittens.
 Cats who go through a TNR program live healthier individual lives, and the community receives the added benefits of having these community cats vaccinated against rabies.

 How can I tell if a cat has been through a TNR program?